NorfairKing/the-notes/doc/code-conventions.md

 - Terms, references and labels go into `Chapter.Section.Terms`.
   Term modules cannot import modules other than Types.

+## Imports

+Modules should be imported in this order:

+- Notes
+- Any non-chapter modules
+- Chapter modules
+- The modules' terms and macros

 ## Terms

 - `term` is the indexed version
 - `term'` indexed and bold
 - `termDefinitionLabel` label for the definition of the term
 - `term_` indexed term with reference with a reference to the definition

+## Top level function

+Use the suffix
+- S for sections
+- SS for subsections
+- SSS for subsubsections

 ## Variables
 Make local variables if necessary